radu-rotaru/food-delivery-flask/README.md

 ### Features
 - **User Information**: Display user details.
-- **Order History**: List of all orders placed by the user (each order is linked to an restaurant, a list of items and the total price paid).
+- **Order History**: List of all orders placed by the user (each order is linked to a restaurant, a list of items, and the total price paid).
 - **Balance Information**: Display the current balance of the user.

 ---